Originallityy/website/README.md

 - socials
 and other!!
 # how was this created?
-i used 'https://github.com/nightcrawcode/Drwhomust-links-website' to learn and see how it works! and i used 'github copilot' to help me with some things, and lastly i, myself, debugged some scripts and scripted some things on my own!
+i used `https://github.com/nightcrawcode/Drwhomust-links-website` to learn and see how it works! and i used `github copilot` to help me with some things, and lastly i, myself, debugged some scripts and scripted some things on my own!
 (oh and some turtorials on yt)
 # can i copy this source code?